Vinegars are versatile liquids used for cooking, food preservation, and cleaning.

 It’s important to note that your body’s pH only changes in certain disease states and is not affected by your diet.

-Summary pH is a measure of how acidic or alkaline something is.
-It’s measured on a scale from 0 to 14.
+pH is a measure of how acidic or alkaline something is.
+It’s measured on a scale of 0 to 14.
 Your body is slightly alkaline with a pH of 7.35–7.45.

 Acetic acid makes vinegar mildly acidic, with a typical pH of 2–3.

-As a result, this may raise urine pH, which is why some people believe apple cider vinegar to be alkaline.
+It’s more likely that its association with apples, which are alkalizing, explains why some people believe apple cider vinegar to be alkaline.

-Summary Vinegar is mildly acidic, with a pH of 2–3.
-Apple cider vinegar is slightly more alkaline because it contains more alkaline nutrients.
+Vinegar is mildly acidic with a pH of 2–3.
+Apple cider vinegar is slightly more alkaline than pure vinegar because it contains more alkaline nutrients.
 However, it’s still acidic.

 In recent years, the alkaline diet has become a health trend.